L-Carnosine – Product Information

-Although l carnosine may promote certain health advantages, it is still a research chemical compound.
+Although l-carnosine may promote certain health advantages, it is still a researched chemical compound.
 The chemical is not intended to diagnose, treat, cure, or prevent illnesses.
 To rely solely on it for nutrition or medication is inadvisable.

 Carnosine’s scientific name is beta-alanyl-L-histidine.
 It is made up of two amino acids, histidine, and beta-alanine.
 Carnosine’s L form, or isomer, is biologically active in humans.

 L-Carnosine is a substance that is present in large amounts in the body’s brain and muscle tissues, but levels fall off significantly as we get older.

 According to neurological studies, L-carnosine appears to boost brain activity in brain regions responsible for emotion, abstract thought, and expressive speech.
 Additional studies have revealed that L-carnosine has antioxidant, neurotransmitter, detoxification support, and cell protection and repair properties.

 Possible Applications of L-Carnosine

 Carnosine could act as an acid buffer and assist in muscle vitality alongside maintaining proper function.
 [R]